-Consumption Alarms: This can be used to set up to 4 different alarms, referred to as over a specified period of time, to check if the total consumption exceeds a certain value.
+Consumption Alarms: This can be used to set up to 4 different alarms, referred to as numbers of datapoint streams; it is just an enumerator).
+These alarms concern the monitoring of Flow interfaces over a specified period of time, to check if the total consumption exceeds a certain value.